 Field-hunting tip

-Look in volcanic arcs country — that is the host setting where andesite typically forms.
+Look in volcanic arcs country, the host setting where andesite typically forms.
 If you start seeing plagioclase, pyroxene, hornblende in float, you are in the right ground.
 Field specimens usually show a aphanitic to porphyritic habit, so train your eye for that shape before scanning the outcrop.
-In the U.S., the densest reported localities are in Utah — start trip planning there.
+In the U.S., the densest reported localities are in Oregon, Utah.
+Start trip planning there.